se-tuebingen/oopsla-2022-artifact/README.md

 ### Kick-the-tires: Coq Proofs
 We believe it is not strictly necessary to compile the Coq proofs yourself.
 Instead, we have set up continuation integration (github action) to compile the proofs.
+As an alternative, we also provide a `Dockerfile` that should simplify compiling the proofs on your own machine.

+#### Alternative 1: Checkout the CI build

 To check validity of the proofs, you may visit the [github action](https://github.com/se-tuebingen/oopsla-2022-artifact/actions/workflows/proof-ci.yml) page that contains successful compilation runs of Coq.